 Abalones produces both whole and blister pearls, usually green, yellow, or blue.
 Both the shell and the pearls are highly distinctive, with dark coloring and bright iridescence.
 A popular food item, natural abalones are becoming rare, especially on the California coast.
 Farms now raise them to meet culinary demands.
 In nature, the creatures grow to a foot or more in length.
 However, the farmed variety isn’t allowed to grow over 4”.
 If you have a shell over that length, you have a natural specimen for sure.

 - Australia: Divers in armored suits fish for pearl oysters off the west, northwest, and north coasts.
-Shell recovery is a major industry, as important as pearl recovery.
+These produce silvery white to yellow pearls.
+Shell recovery is also a major industry, as important as pearl recovery.

-- South Seas: Native fisheries operate around Micronesia and Polynesia.
-These pearls may grow large and generally round.
+- South Seas: The term refers to the south Pacific and Indian oceans, but these pearls are also generically called “Tahitian Pearls.”
+Native fisheries operate around Micronesia and Polynesia.
+These pearls may grow large and generally round, up to 7,100 grains.
 Tahiti is the major pearl center.

 - Japan: Japanese waters are rapidly becoming too polluted for the natural existence of Pinctada.
-Today, cultured pearls constitute a much bigger industry.
+Today, cultured pearls, typically white, constitute a much bigger industry.

 - Venezuela: Usually, Venezuelan oysters produce small pearls.